 by Margo Schlanger*

 The Prison Litigation Reform Act (PLRA),1 enacted in 1996 as part of the Newt Gingrich “Contract with America,”2 is now as old as some prisoners.
-In the year after the statute’s passage, some commenters labeled ...
+In the year after the statute’s passage, some commenters labeled it ...

 Prisons and jails pose a significant challenge to the rule of law within American boundaries.
 As a nation, we are committed to constitutional regulation of governmental treatment of even those who have broken society’s rules.
-And accordingly, many of our prisons and jails ...
+And accordingly, many of our prisons and jails are ...

 by Margo Schlanger and Giovanna Shay**